-Elon senior heading to NYC as finalist for PRWeek’s Outstanding Student of the Year award
+Elon senior heads to NYC as finalist for PRWeek’s Outstanding Student of the Year award

-Strategic communications major Rachel Hobbs ’18 is one of two finalists for the national award, which will be presented at the 2018 PRWeek Awards Dinner and Presentation on March 15.
+Strategic communications major Rachel Hobbs ’18 was one of two finalists for the national award, which was presented at the 2018 PRWeek Awards Dinner and Presentation on March 15.